 Even though our approach requires less operations, its performance is acceptable.
-Since we use the KDE map over all given points, the dusts converge to modes exactly in the same way with the original mean-shift algorithm.
+Since we exploit the KDE map over all given points, the dusts converge to modes exactly in the same way to the original mean-shift algorithm.
 Consequently, we can seek all modes by selecting sufficiently many dusts.

 How to Sample Dusts?
 There are many possible ways to set the initial position of dusts.
-We consider two candidates of initialization strategy of the dusts.
-One is to uniformly select dusts from the space (so that can form a grid), and the other is to select dusts among the given points.
-The first strategy is tempting because it guarantees high probability to seek all the modes.
-However, as the dimension of the data set becomes higher, it requires too many number of dusts, which directly increases the total time complexity.
-On the other hand, the second strategy provides a stable performance with less number of dusts even if the dimension and shape of the data vary.
-Moreover, it chooses more dusts from the denser regions, so we can expect that it succeeds in detecting all centers of clusters.
+We consider two candidates of initializing the dusts.
+One is to uniformly select dusts from the space (so that can form a grid) and the other is to select dusts among the given points.
+The first strategy is tempting because it guarantees high possibility to seek all the modes.
+However, it requires too many dusts as the dimension of the data set becomes higher.
+This directly increases the number of operations and also has negative effects on HE implementation.
+On the other hand, the second strategy provides stable performance with less number of dusts even if the dimension and shape of the data vary.
+Moreover, it choose more dusts from the denser regions, so we can expect that it succeed in detecting all centers of clusters.
 Thus, we use the second strategy, selecting dusts among given points as described in Algorithm 5.

 Comparison to Freedman-Kisilev's Method.
 At first glance, our approach looks similar to that of Freedman and Kisilev [23].
-Remark that they pick p' random samples among the data, and run the mean-shift algorithm only on the sampled points by referencing the KDE map generated by the sampled points.
+Remark that they pick p' random samples among the data, and run the original mean-shift clustering algorithm only on the randomly sampled points.

-Compared to Freedman-Kisilev mean-shift, the number of selected dusts d in our mean-shift can be set smaller than the number of randomly sampled points p'.
-While our sampling method uses the original KDE map, Freedman-Kisilev algorithm uses the KDE map generated by the sampled points.
-As a consequence, Freedman and Kisilev have to select substantially many samples to preserve the original KDE structure, while we do not have such restriction on the number of dusts.
+Compared to Freedman-Kisilev mean-shift, our modification allows less number of selected dusts d than the number of randomly sampled points p'.
+While Freedman and Kisilev use KDE of the selected samples instead of the original KDE, we use the original KDE itself.
+As a consequence, they have to select sufficiently many samples that can preserve the original KDE structure in some sense, while we do not have such restriction on the number of dusts.

-The computational complexity of each mean-shift process in Freedman and Kisilev's algorithm is $O(p'^2)$, while ours is $O(d \cdot p)$.
-If p' is large enough so that $d \cdot p < p'^2$, our mean-shift process might require even less computations.
-And even if p' has been set small enough so that $p'^2 , the computational complexity$ of the map-backwards process in Freedman-Kisilev mean-shift $O(p \cdot p')$ is still larger than corresponding point-labeling process in our mean-shift $O(p \cdot d)$ since p' > d.
+The computational complexity of each mean-shift process in Freedman and Kisilev's algorithm is $O(p'^2)$ , while ours is $O(d \cdot p)$ .
+If p' is large enough so that $d \cdot p < p^{\prime 2}$ , our mean-shift process requires even less computations.
+And even if p' has been set small enough so that $p'^2 , the computational complexity$ of the map-backwards process in Freedman-Kisilev mean-shift $O(p \cdot p')$ is still larger than that of point-labeling process in our mean-shift $O(p \cdot d)$ since p' > d.
 More importantly, the less number of selected dusts in our approach has a huge advantage on HE implementation.
 Bootstrapping is the most expensive part in HE, so minimizing the cost of bootstrapping, by reducing the number of bootstrappings or setting the number of plaintext slots as small as possible, is very important to optimize HE implementations.
 Since the mean-shift clustering algorithm requires very large amount of computations, we have to repeatedly execute bootstrapping on d dusts in the case of our algorithm and p' samples in the case of Freedman-Kisilev.
-Since d < p', the total bootstrapping procedure takes much less time in our mean-shift algorithm than the Freedman-Kisilev mean-shift algorithm.
+Since d < p', our mean-shift algorithm is clearly less vulnerable to the latency of bootstrapping than the Freedman-Kisilev meanshift algorithm.